 PAD stands for Poem-A-Day, so this is a challenge in which poets write a poem each day of April.
 Usually, I'll post a prompt in the morning (Atlanta, Georgia, time), and poets will write a poem in response.

-Some poets share those poems on the blog in the comments on each particular post; others keep their words to themselves.
-I don't require comments on the blog to participate, but it does make it more fun when poets are firing away on the blog.
-Plus, I'll try my best to recognize my favorite poems of the month this year by using comments on the blog (though I admit it can get a little overwhelming at times).
+Some poets share those poems in the comments on each particular post; others keep their words to themselves.
+I don't require comments to participate, but it does make it more fun when poets are sharing with each other.

 Who can participate?